Mogadishu riots of July 1989: 14 July 1989 Friday prayer massacre and riots

+Sheikh Ali Suufi Mosque shooting

 On the day following the arrests, during Friday prayers at the Sheikh Ali Suufi mosque in Hodan District, an Imam named Abdirashid Ali Suufi delivered a sermon condemning the regime.
 In response, government troops surrounded the mosque midway through the address.
-Upon completing their prayers, people left the mosque to the sight of a large cordon of armed government forces.
+Upon completing their prayers at around 1:00 pm, people began to exit the mosque to the sight of a large cordon of armed government forces.
 Some in the crowd began shouting "Allahu Akbar" (God is great) while walking down Maka al-Mukarama Street.
 Stones were thrown at security forces and the latter responded with heavy machine gunfire into the crowd.
 Though according to some sources, the troops had arrived to arrest the imam and had opened fire when members of the congregation resisted.
+Somali ambassador to the United Kingdom Ahmed Jama Abdallah had claimed that the incident had begun with a peaceful demonstration from the mosque which had then escalated when many other citizens began joining the crowd and throwing stones.
+He further asserted that the incident had escalated into bloodshed because elements associated with "certain political movements" turned the demonstration violent, but noted that by no means were the agitators related to Islamic extremism.

+The mosque reported to be heavily damaged by government forces.

+Riot begins

 News of the shooting at Sheikh Ali Suufi mosque would lead to riots breaking out throughout Mogadishu.
 After hours of fighting, these would be ultimately suppressed by government at the cost of hundreds of civilian casualties.
-In a bid to halt the escalating violence a curfew was imposed on the capital and troops promptly those who broke it, killing many.
+In a bid to halt the escalating violence a curfew was imposed on the capital at 5pm and troops promptly shot those who broke it, killing many.
 As a result, clashes between citizens and government troops escalated further.
 The rioting was the worst disturbance Mogadishu had experienced and was a precursor to the major fighting that occurred in 1991.

-Sheikh Ali Suufi mosque, where the unrest had begun, was reported to be heavily damaged by government forces.
+Agence France-Presse would report that witnesses had seen two children being essentially decapitated by machine gun fire from military forces.
+It was further reported that the curfew had been used by government forces to collect the bodies of those killed during the main violence.
+When relatives of the deceased had attempted to collect recover the bodies, the Red Berets had them summarily executed.